Unfolding and injectivity of the Kudla-Millson lift of genus 1: Introduction

 \subsection{Acknowledgments}

 We are grateful to Jan Bruinier and Martin Möller for suggesting this project, for their encouragement, and for several useful conversations we shared.
+We would also like to thank Xiaoyu Zhang for useful discussions, as well as the anonymous referee for a careful reading of the present paper.
 This work is a result of our PhD~\cite{zufthesis}, which was founded by the LOEWE research unit ``Uniformized Structures in Arithmetic and Geometry'', and by the Collaborative Research Centre TRR~326 ``Geometry and Arithmetic of Uniformized Structures'', project number~444845124.